Scrum myths: Scrum conflicts with fixed dates

 Software development is an activity that is frequently outsourced to IT companies with technical and domain know-how.
 Most of the times those collaborations are shaped by a “project contract” based on the iron triangle model.
 This model identifies four aspects of the software development endeavor that are tightly related: the product scope, the delivery time, the contract cost, and last and frequently overlooked, the product quality.
 It happens so often than later those constraints become impediments in case the contract was not accurate (the bigger the more likely) and changes should be agreed to succeed in the project.

 Why is this?
-The main reasons to continue using fixed scope projects are:
+The main reasons to continue using fixed-scope projects include:

 - Distrust between the customer and the software supplier